rtealwitter/fairlyuncertain/README.md

 ## Code Demonstration

 We have created a Python notebook for demonstrating some of the core features of FairlyUncertain.
-You can find the notebook [here](https://colab.research.google.com/drive/1YJrT-EMe7DOan3jsusHLRpSl-r32Gvy9?usp=sharing) or in the `experiments` folder in the `demo.ipynb` file.
+The demo is available in [`demo.ipynb`](demo.ipynb).

 In addition, we have provided all of the code and results for the accompanying paper in the `experiments` folder.